Antigua and Barbuda: Sport

 Cricket is the most popular sport within the islands.
-With Sir Isaac Vivian Alexander Richards who represented the West Indies cricket team between 1974 and 1991, Antigua had one of the world's most famous batsmen ever.
+Viv Richards represented the West Indies cricket team between 1974 and 1991.
 The Antigua and Barbuda national cricket team represented the country at the 1998 Commonwealth Games, but Antiguan cricketers otherwise play for the Leeward Islands cricket team in domestic matches and the West Indies cricket team internationally.
 Teams from the various villages and parishes compete in the Parish League.

 Association football is the second most popular sport in the country, with the Antigua and Barbuda national football team being founded in 1928.